-Most recently Aquasana worked with NSF to identify and develop the new industry standard for effective reduction of PFOA (Teflon) and PFOS from drinking water and then became the first water filtration brand to receive certification to the new protocol in November 2016.
+Most recently Aquasana worked with NSF to identify and develop the new industry standard for effective reduction of PFOA (used in the manufacturing process of some non-stick cookware) and PFOS from drinking water and then became the first water filtration brand to receive certification to the new protocol in November 2016.

 Aquasana focuses on driving strategic growth by enhancing its direct-to-consumer residential and retail water treatment capabilities, developing its Water for Life cartridge continuity program, and launching new products such as the first-ever powered pitcher filter, the Clean Water Machine, and Clean Water Bottle.
 These efforts helped Aquasana achieve more than 20% year-over-year revenue growth in 2016.

 Significantly, A. O. Smith Corporation, a global leader in water treatment technologies, acquired Aquasana in August 2016.
 Under its ownership, Aquasana will serve as a product and geographical extension to A. O. Smith Corporation’s leadership position in China’s RO water treatment market and Aquasana will leverage A. O. Smith Corporation’s patented RO technology to design systems that are smaller and more efficient.